ihmeuw/vivarium_research/docs/source/models/cause.rst

 * Because a lot of work goes into gaining understanding and developing an appropriately complex model, and we don’t want to repeat that work.
-* Because we (researchers) need to communicate clearly and precisely with software engineers and data scientists about what the model must do and what data must inform it.
+* Because we (researchers) need to communicate clearly and precisely with software engineers, data scientists, and each other about what the model must do and what data must inform it.
 * Because we will need to communicate to an outside audience, including critics, how we generated substantive results of interest, and that will